vicwomg/pikaraoke/README.md

 ## Supported Devices

-This *should* work on all raspberry pi devices, but multi-core models recommended.
+This _should_ work on all raspberry pi devices, but multi-core models recommended.
 I did most development on a Pi Zero W and did as much optimization as I could handle, so it will work.
 However, certain things like concurrent downloads and browsing big song libraries will suffer.
 All this runs excellently on a Pi 3.

-## Setup
+## Installation

+### Raspberry pi

 If you already have git, you can skip this.
 If not: